Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdreal.md

 **Definition**

-It represents numerical values which are too large to represent.
+Represents numerical values which are too large for CLEAN represent.

-### Not-A-Number Representation
+### Not-a-number

 **Implementation**